By David Giuliano, Business Coach

 - Do you have a lot of employee turnover?

 All of these things can be signs that something is going on in your office that needs to be addressed.
 It can be extremely challenging to navigate, especially on your own.
 This is the kind of stuff that no schooling or CE courses can really help you with, but that will fundamentally affect the success of your business.
 Addressing these issues in your practice can be one of the greatest benefits to give not only to yourself, but to your staff and also to your clients.
 Employees that feel heard, valued, respected and safe in the workplace are likely to be far more productive, pleasant to work for and with, and generally happier people as a whole.

-But, this is not something to be done on your own if you don’t have the experience in doing so.
+But, this is not something to be done on your own if you don’t have the experience of doing so.
 By bringing in a coach, a neutral third party, you can make the work environment safe, handle conflict with the greatest sensitivity, and generally elevate communication within the entire practice.

 My clients have used me in this capacity to restore trust and support them through these ever-changing challenges.
 Results have been lower employee turnover, doubling their annual revenues, and maybe most importantly, creating a newfound peace for themselves and their organization.
 The bigger the challenges, the greater the benefits will be.